Chato's Land: Plot

 The half-Apache Chato is racially abused in a bar by the sheriff.
 He shoots the sheriff dead in self-defense and rides out of town on his Paso Fino.
 Former Confederate Captain Quincey Whitmore dons his uniform and gathers a posse of former Confederate soldiers and sympathizers.
 Chato, staying one step ahead, fires on the posse from a hilltop, drawing them into a difficult ascent while he descends the other side and scatters their horses.
 He kills a rattlesnake and wraps the rattle in the snake's skin.
 Tensions begin to create divisions within the posse.
 They come across a set of empty wickiups and gleefully burn them.

 Chato greets his wife at their hogan and gives his son the rattlesnake toy he fashioned earlier.
 Chato resumes his life breaking horses during the day.
 The posse discovers his home, and Elias, Earl, Hall and Lansing brutally gang-rape Chato's wife, and then hogtie her naked outside the hogan as bait to lead Chato into a trap.
 Chato devises a plan with his full-Apache kinsman, who creates a diversion allowing Chato to rescue his wife.
 Chato's kinsman is wounded and the posse hang him upside down and burn him alive.
 Whitmore, disgusted, shoots the burning man in the head.

 Chato abandons European dress and dons native moccasins and loin cloth.
 He lures the posse members into individual traps, starting with Earl Hooker, who is fixated on Chato's wife.
 Finding Earl's dead body staked out in the desert, the posse grows more fractious, and they begin to turn on one another.
 When two of the posse turn back, Elias kills one and chases the other, but both are killed by Chato.
 Jubal kills Whitmore when he objects, inciting the last two members of the posse, Malechie and Logan, to beat Jubal to death with rocks.
 The two ride home, but Chato kills Malechie and allows Logan to flee without supplies, alone and horseless, deeper into Apache territory as Chato watches impassively from his horse.

 Production

+The film marked the start of a long-running collaboration between director Michael Winner and Charles Bronson.
+Screenwriter Gerald Wilson came up with the idea for the film while writing Lawman.
+The script was designed as a reflection on the subjugation of minorities, with parallels to the condition of Black Americans and the Vietnam War.
 The British Film Institute says it is a British film, the American Film Institute says it is an American film.

 Filming

-The film was shot in Almeria, Spain, in 1971.
+The film was shot in Almería, Spain, in 1971.
+Bronson has just fifteen lines of dialogue, thirteen in Apache dialect, which he learned by practicing with tape recordings prepared with assistance from a Beverly Hills–based Indian florist.
+The production sparked controversy due to claims of animal mistreatment, after four horses obtained from a Spanish abattoir were slaughtered on set and filmed being torn apart by vultures placed on the carcasses.